 Of the 60 required liberal arts credits, 18 must be distributed as follows: 6 in English; 6 in history, philosophy, or the social sciences; and 6 in mathematics or laboratory sciences.
 The remaining 42 credits may be taken as electives.
 Only grades of C- or better in liberal arts classes will be applied toward graduation requirements.
 The Joint Program, a cooperative arrangement with Columbia University, and the Double Degree Program, a cooperative arrangement with Barnard College, are two ways of fulfilling this requirement.
 In addition, students at Columbia or Barnard may apply up to 15 credits from Columbia or Barnard (in excess of the 60 required) toward the credits required by List College.

 In consonance with List College's commitment to providing its students with the strongest grounding in Judaica and in an attempt to allow students some flexibility in completing their degree requirements, the curriculum mandates a 40-credit core.
 The courses offer a solid foundation in Jewish history, literature, thought; Bible, Talmud, and rabbinics; and in the Hebrew language.
 Several courses are designed to incorporate components related to the study of Conservative Judaism.
 Several courses require facility with Hebrew texts.
-All students will take courses that cover the medieval, modern, and American periods, as well as Jewish ethics.
+All students will take courses that cover the medieval, modern, and American periods, as well as Jewish ethics and, beginning with students who matriculate in fall 2014, the arts.
 In addition, all first-year students are required to take a first-year seminar designed to acculturate students to studies at JTS, as well as a 1-credit extended-orientation course, List 101, intended to ease the transition from high school to college.
 The core also includes a number of courses intended for students with advanced Jewish studies backgrounds.
 Students who have completed precollege Judaica course work may be eligible for placement into the more advanced courses.
 This applies to students whose high school curriculum included advanced Judaica courses and/or to students whose post-high school yeshiva or college-level study may have prepared them for more advanced course work.
-Students are expected to consult with the dean and appropriate departmental representatives about appropriate placement in their first semester enrolled at List following the study experience.
+Students are expected to consult with the dean and appropriate academic-area representatives about appropriate placement in their first semester enrolled at List College following the study experience.

 The 40-credit core is distributed as follows: